 Malware such as Keyloggers, spyware, ransomware, and remote access software can do a lot of damage.

 The good news is that developers are coming up with new and revised methods to password managers against memory and malware attacks, which will decrease cleartext exposure.

 Everyone needs to take good security measures on their computers that will keep them safe.
 They can do so by patching regularly whilst keeping their software updated, using strong passwords and security software, and of course enabling the 2 Factor Authentication (2FA).

 The security practices mentioned above are the best ones for people to apply to keep their devices safe, and of course the use of a password manager.

 5. How to Manage Passwords Effectively? 😤

 There are many ways to manage a multitude of passwords.
-What most people don’t understand that a password is a person’s defense system against acts of malice.
+What most people don’t understand is that a password is a person’s defense system against acts of malice.
 Devising passwords in a cryptic form for a multitude of devices, apps, and an online presence can be incredibly taxing.

 We recommend the following when creating passwords:

 - Make them at least 16 characters long,